Venezuela ruling party cracks down on opposition lawmakers | New Country 923

 The National Constituent Assembly voted unanimously to lift the protection for Julio Borges and Juan Requesens, who have seats in the opposition-controlled legislature.
 The move came after the Supreme Court ordered the arrest of Borges, who lives in exile in Colombia’s capital, Bogota.

-Requesens was arrested Tuesday, an action captured in a video circulating on social media.
-His party, Justice First, confirmed that the video showed Requesens.
+Requesens was arrested Tuesday, an action purportedly captured in a video circulating on social media.
+His party, Justice First, said that the video showed Requesens.

 Maduro has accused the two of being tied to a weekend incident in which two drones loaded with explosives exploded while he spoke at an outdoor military celebration.